Bus lane statuses updated as of June 2026

 Main Street / Kingsway

-Main Street/Kingsway is home to frequent stops and tons of traffic, and home to the second slowest routes in the city.
-The city’s plans for this corridor are only speeding up trips times by 3%, so we’re asking them to do better.
-The 3, 8 and the 19 would benefit from having bus lanes, as they all travel quite a long distance.
+Main St and Kingsway are home to frequent stops, tons of traffic, and some of the slowest bus routes in the city.
+The city’s plans for the corridor will only speed up trips by a measly 3%, so we asked them to do better.

 Granville Street